Quafadas/dedav4s/raw_docs/working_chart/typesafe.md

 ```

 # Discussion
 Typesafety is nice to have in the sense that it removes entire categories of "unplottable" states.

-However, many charts that typecheck, will not make sense.
-Given the flexibility of the vega schema, typesafety has a high mental burden.
+However, many charts that typecheck, will not b _visually correct_.
+Given the flexibility of the vega schema, typesafety has a high mental burden and imposes an terrific maintenance and legibility burden.

-I'm on the fence about it's utility in this particular project.
+My view has evolved to be that plotting is a domain similar to CSS - in which it is the _visual_ outcome which matters.

+Typesafety not only doesn't help, it actively impedes the experience by imposing a heavy mental burden surrounding the "types".
+I do not recommend this approach.
+It is seperated into a module, which is essentially "deprecated" and unmaintained.